apify/actor-scraper/puppeteer-scraper/README.md

 ## Limitations

 The actor employs a fully-featured Chromium web browser, which is resource-intensive and might be overkill for websites that do not render the content dynamically using client-side JavaScript.
-To achieve better performance for scraping such sites, you might prefer to use [**Cheerio Scraper**](https://apify.com/apify/cheerio-scraper), which downloads and processes raw HTML pages without the overheads of a full-on web browser.
+To achieve better performance for scraping such sites, you might prefer to use [**Cheerio Scraper**](https://apify.com/apify/cheerio-scraper), which downloads and processes raw HTML pages without the overheads of a web browser.

 For non-seasoned developers, Puppeteer Scraper may be too complex.
-For a simpler setup process check out [Web Scraper](https://apify.com/apify/web-scraper), which also runs off of Puppeteeer.
+For a simpler setup process check out [Web Scraper](https://apify.com/apify/web-scraper), which also uses Puppeteer under the hood.

 ## Input Configuration